 white spot lesions / decalcifications

-Decalcification is a process by which white spots develop on areas of the teeth where plaque has been allowed to stay for a long period of time.
+Decalcification is a process by which white spots develop on areas of the teeth where plaque has not been removed properly.
 This happens very easily when you have braces, because food and plaque is more likely to get trapped around the brackets and wires.
-All plaque and food should be removed on a daily basis to prevent these unsightly white spots from forming!
+All plaque and food should be removed on a daily basis to prevent these unsightly and damaging white spots from forming!